Contact Us

 It's only a 2 minute suitcase-trundle away!

-The on-street tram system in Dublin is called the LUAS.
+The tram system in Dublin is called the LUAS.
+It runs on the streets amid car and bus traffic.

 The Red LUAS line runs roughly east-west and the Green LUAS line runs north-south.